 No other time of the year sparkles with good cheer and traditions like Christmas.
 As the days shorten, the Christmas stalls make their presence felt in all of the central squares of Bratislava, to keep up with the age-old traditions.

 Visitors to the capital city of Slovakia will find locals and tourists enjoying a bite of something sweet and mulled wine as they hear up for holidays.
 It has become the custom for office workers in Bratislava to enjoy lunch at market stalls at Christmas.

 Here, you can meet the locals while tasting several local specialties to warm up your empty stomachs in the crisp air of winter.
 Some of the best cuisines you should try are the famous potato pancakes, lokse, prepared in various sweet and salty varieties.

 And you can also try their hamburger-styled fried steak, cigánska pečienka served in bread folded pocket, with plenty of onion and mustard if you like.

 Sofia in Bulgaria is a cool city you should visit in both summers and winters.
 Indeed, you will never be bored with different activities and things to do in the cold winter.
-The Weihnachtsmarkt is the cool Christmas market in Sofia which brings a smile on any visitor’s face.
+The Weihnachtsmarkt is the cool Christmas market in Sofia that brings a smile to any visitor’s face.
 It will make you happy.

 You can enjoy a lot of sweets, tasty drinks, and German wurst, along with many Christmas accessories and decorations.
 The Borisova Garden is well regarded as the largest open ice skating rink of the Balkans.